comtihon/catcher/docs/source/run.rst

 Catcher installation
 --------------------
-| Catcher has 2 python packages: the `core <https://pypi.org/project/catcher/>`_ which contains most basic steps, executable
- and core logic and the external `modules <https://pypi.org/project/catcher-modules/>`_ package which contains external modules like database, message queue, aws services and other tools support.
+Catcher has 2 python packages: the `core <https://pypi.org/project/catcher/>`_ which contains most basic steps, executable and core logic and the external `modules <https://pypi.org/project/catcher-modules/>`_ package which contains external modules like database, message queue, aws services and other tools support.

-| To install the core - run `pip install catcher`.
+To install the core - run **pip install catcher**.
 After it you should be able to run catcher from command line.
-Check it
+Check it with **catcher -h**.

- with `catcher -h`.
-| **Important:** if you are using conda - make sure you installed Catcher in the environment and that the environment is
- activated every time you are going to run Catcher.
+**Important:** if you are using conda - make sure you installed Catcher in the environment and that the environment is activated every time you are going to run Catcher.

-| External modules are installed separately on demand, as probably you don't need all of them.
-Also, some external modules
+External modules are installed separately on demand, as probably you don't need all of them.
+Also, some external modules require drivers and client libraries, needed to be installed locally as well (see readme for more information).

- require drivers and client libraries, needed to be installed locally as well (see readme for more information).
-F.e. to install only kafka module you need to run `pip install catcher-modules[kafka]`.
-In case you need multiple modules - use comma to separate them: `pip install catcher-modules[kafka,s3]`
+To install only kafka module you need to run **pip install catcher-modules[kafka]**.
+In case you need multiple modules - use comma to separate them: **pip install catcher-modules[kafka,s3]**

 Run Catcher
 -----------
-| By default all Catcher resources are in `./resources` directory.
+* By default all Catcher :doc:`resources` are in **./resources** directory.
 They are used in steps (http/message bodies, data for queries, selenium source files).
-| `Inventory`_ files are in `./inventory`.
+* `Inventory`_ files are in **./inventory**.
 They are used for environment specific variables like database configuration and services endpoints.
-| `Substeps`_ are in `./steps`.
+* `Substeps`_ are in **./steps**.
 They are part of the tests, written in Catcher to be included in tests.
-| `Tests`_ are in `./tests`.
+* `Tests`_ are in **./tests**.
 They are your tests.
-| `Reports`_ are in `./reports`.
+* `Reports`_ are in **./reports**.
 This directory is stored for Catcher tests traces.
 See :doc:`reports` for more info.

 .. _Substeps: https://catcher-test-tool.readthedocs.io/en/latest/source/includes.html
 .. _Inventory: https://catcher-test-tool.readthedocs.io/en/latest/source/inventory.html